 We do our best to accommodate all requests of this nature.
 It’s important we learn about your desires as early as possible so we can make notes.
 If at all possible try to arrive together so that you can park next to each other at the campground if that’s important to you.

 When do we need to arrive?

 The harvest starts October 1.
 Arrival dates will normally be during the last week of September.
-A Workamper Liaison will be in contact with you during the month of July or August to give you your official arrival date.
+A Workamper Coordinator will be in contact with you during the month of July or August to give you your official arrival date.